palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website.rst

     mysecretpassword=hotpockets

-By default, the source code will draw settings from a section name ``DEV``.To configure it to use ``PROD`` or any other set of variables, set the ``CALACCESS_WEBSITE_ENV`` environment variable.
+By default, the source code will draw settings from a section name ``DEV``.
+To configure it to use ``PROD`` or any other set of variables, set the ``CALACCESS_WEBSITE_ENV`` environment variable.

 .. code-block:: bash